cmistrata/nextjs-blog/posts/linear-programming.md

 <img src="/images/linear_programming/land_at_step.png" alt="Plan to land at sugar constraint">

 The further we move from the $$A$$ constraint after pushing off, the larger the value of $$A$$ is.
-Thus we can find the first constraint we run into when sliding along $$B$$ by finding the other constraint whose intersection with $$B$$ is at the smallest value of $$A$$.
+Thus, we can find the first constraint we run into when sliding along the $$B$$ constraint by finding the other constraint whose intersection with $$B$$ is at the smallest value of $$A$$.

-[Finding the intersections of the $$B$$ constraint with the other constraint can be done by setting both their variables to 0](#using-basises-to-pick-corners).
+[Finding the intersection of the $$B$$ constraint with another constraint can be done by setting both their variables to 0](#using-basises-to-pick-corners).
 Looking at our system

 1. $$[A] + [B] + LC = 4$$
 2. $$[A] + [4B] + LW = 12$$